 Upon graduation with an MJ in Rule of Law for Development from Loyola, you will possess the following knowledge, skills, and professional values:

-You will understand how the rule of law develops in society; legal methods and concepts needed to carry out rule of law initiatives; the role of global and international institutions in establishing and maintaining rule of law; current frameworks for sustainable development and the rule of law; and the relationship between democracy, governance, and the rule of law.
+You will understand the central features, branches and notions of law and the evolution of legal systems, how the rule of law develops in society; legal methods and concepts employed when carrying out rule of law initiatives; the role and practices of domestic and international institutions in establishing and maintaining the rule of law; current frameworks for sustainable development, the environment and the rule of law; and the dynamic relationship between models of governance and the rule of law.

 You will be able to:

-- Conduct research on rule of law development topics and carry out assessments of rule of law problems, and organize, format, and draft memoranda and other documents to advise
+- Conduct research on rule of law and development topics and carry out assessments of rule of law problems

 - Support the implementation of rule of law initiatives which take into account varied legal cultures and systems

-- Guide specific rule of law initiatives to support the U.N.
-Sustainable Development Goals
+- Guide rule of law initiatives and economic activity that are consistent with the United Nations’ Sustainable Development Goals

-- Advise on how applicable institutional and legal frameworks affect the way in which rule of law advisory work can be undertaken
+- Advise on how applicable institutional and legal frameworks facilitate or place limitations on rule of law initiatives

-You will be able to inspire, lead, and manage efforts to strengthen the rule of law and prospects for national development, including maintaining respect in dealing with all stakeholders, incorporating diverse viewpoints, willingness to accept iterative progress, and respect for human rights.
+You will be able to inspire, lead, and manage efforts to strengthen the rule of law and prospects for national development, considering the interests of all stakeholders, incorporating diverse viewpoints, being willing to accept iterative progress, and respecting equality and human rights.

 By the numbers